-- 3.2 An assessment process will be used to enable managers to monitor progress and therefore assess competence in the role.
-Performance expectations will be made clear by the line manager at the start of the probation period; these will be related to the role requirements and other relevant standards, as below: (these documents are available on the Human Resources intranet): - UWE manager - UWE competency framework - National academic role profiles - UWE role descriptions - 3.3 Regular meetings will take place throughout the probation period between the line manager and probationer.
+- 3.2.
+An assessment process will be used to enable managers to monitor progress and therefore assess competence in the role.
+Performance expectations will be made clear by the line manager at the start of the probation period; these will be related to the role requirements and other relevant standards, as below:

+- UWE Bristol manager responsibilities

+- Leadership behaviours

+- Academic performance standards

+- UWE Bristol role descriptions

+- UWE competency framework - 3.3.
+Regular meetings will take place throughout the probation period between the line manager and probationer.

 The line manager would normally be a person at grade E and above for professional service staff and at grade I and above for academic staff.
-When a more junior manager is implementing the probation process they should seek support from their manager.
-Line managers are responsible for arranging meetings, recording and retaining the main points of the discussion. - 3.4 Probation records will be completed by the manager; passed to the probationer for comment and signed off by both the manager and the probationer at each stage of the process.
-The line manager's manager or a more senior manager (who will be at grade H or above), will also sign off each probation report. - 3.5 Human Resources will advise managers when probation reports are due for completion.
-Managers will then ensure that reports are completed by the due date.

-- 3.6 Managers are required to keep probation reports in a secure place and in accordance with the UWE Data Protection Policy.
-Managers should send the completed initial and interim reports to Human Resources at the point at which the interim report is due.
-When the final report is completed, this should also be returned to Human Resources within the deadline advised. - 3.7 If performance issues arise during the probationary period, then the manager should raise these with the probationer at the earliest opportunity in order to enable them to be addressed within the probation period.
-The manager should also contact Human Resources for guidance.
+When a more junior manager is implementing the probation process, they should seek support from their manager.

+Line managers are responsible for arranging meetings, recording and retaining the main points of the discussion.

+- 3.4.
+Probation records will be completed by the manager; passed to the probationer for comment and signed off by both the manager and the probationer at each stage of the process.
+The line manager's manager or a more senior manager (who will be at grade H or above), will also sign off each probation report. - 3.5.
+The HR Online system will send automated reminders by email to managers when probation reports are due for completion, alongside prompts being visible in Manager Self-Service (MSS).
+Managers will then ensure that reports are completed by the due date. - 3.6.
+Managers are required to keep probation reports in a secure place and in accordance with the UWE Bristol Data Protection Policy.
+The manager and employee have responsibility to ensure initial and interim reports are completed via Manager Self-Service (MSS) / Employee Self-Service (ESS), and the manager, senior manager and employee have responsibility to ensure the final report is completed via MSS/ESS. - 3.7.
+If performance issues arise during the probationary period, then the manager should raise these with the probationer at the earliest opportunity in order to enable them to be addressed within the probation period.
+The manager should also contact People and OD) for guidance.